heyzgj/45AI/docs/TECH_SPEC.md

                                              +--> `ComfyUI API (GCP)` (for image generation)

 ## 3. Components
 - **Frontend:** A UniBest (uni-app) project, responsible for all UI, state management, and client-side interactions.
 It communicates with the backend via a RESTful API and is responsible for implementing the sophisticated animations and transitions defined in the Style Guide.
+It uses the `wot-design-uni` component library to ensure a consistent and high-quality user interface.
 - **Backend:** A Go API server using the Gin framework, deployed on WeChat Cloud Hosting.
 Its responsibilities include:
   - User authentication (JWT-based).
   - Serving template metadata.